-The plan of this paper is as follows.
-In section 2, we review the generic n-point correlation function of the CFTs and we apply the Ward identity associated with $T$, $\bar{T}$ and $J$ to study the first order correction of the $T\bar{T}$ or $J\bar{T}$ deformed n-point correlation function.
-In section 3, we apply the deformed correlation function to study the OTOC in the Ising model to show that the $T\bar{T}$ and $J\bar{T}$ deformations do not change the integrability property of the un-deformed Ising model.
+The structure of this paper is as follows.
+In Section 2, we review the generic n-point correlation function of the CFTs, and we apply the Ward identity associated with $T$, $\bar{T}$, and $J$ to study the first order correction of the $T\bar{T}$ or $J\bar{T}$ deformed n-point correlation function.
+In Section 3, we apply the deformed correlation function to study the OTOC in the Ising model to show that the $T\bar{T}$ and $J\bar{T}$ deformations do not change the integrability property of the un-deformed Ising model.
 Conclusions and discussions are given in the final section.
-In appendix, we list some relevant techniques and notations which are useful in our analysis.
+In the Appendix, we list some relevant techniques and notation that are useful in our analysis.